Fawcan/TTS-Voices/index.md

+This isn't being updated anymore, go to https://tts.forsen.tv/ instead.

 TTS is enabled for donations above $10.
 The TTS is made by notaistreamer.
 Special features: Change voice by prefixing text by using name before the text.

 Default TTS voice: Obama.

 Available voices:
-- Sven
+- Sven:
-- Bogsen
+- Bogsen:
-- Bog
+- Bog:
-- Commander
+- Commander:
-- Santa
+- Santa:
-- Boris
+- Boris:
-- Elon
+- Elon:
-- Obama
+- Obama:
 - Forsen:
 - Trump:
 - Gaben: